SAP-CLM-SL/ISLM/docs/Integrate-AI-into-SAPS4HANA-with-ISLM/CreateIntelligentScenarios.md

 5. Enter the **description**:`Summarize Return Policy Document`
 ![Intelligent Scenarios](Integrate-AI-into-SAPS4HANA-with-ISLM/../IntelligentScenario/Description.png)

-6. Select **Stateless – Customer** as the Usage Type. <br>
-A shared connectivity model in ISLM enables a single connection between the ABAP system and the SAP Generative AI Hub to be configured once and reused across multiple AI use cases.
+6. **Usage Type**: A shared connectivity model in ISLM enables a single connection between the ABAP system and the SAP Generative AI Hub to be configured once and reused across multiple AI use cases.
 This streamlines connectivity management, strengthens governance, and reduces the overall configuration and setup effort.
-Reuse connectivity is already set up and no action is required here for connectivity.
+Reuse connectivity is already set up and no action is required here for connectivity.<br>
+Select **Stateless – Customer** as the Usage Type.
 ![Intelligent Scenarios](Integrate-AI-into-SAPS4HANA-with-ISLM/../IntelligentScenario/UsageType.png)